CTSIatUCSF/RadiationDoseCalculator/README.md

 1. Open `/public/js/data.json` and edit the following values:
 	* ConsentNarrative
 	* ComparisonDoseSupportingLanguage
 	* ComparisonDose
+	* Existing procedures can be edited to change their names and dose values
+	* New procedures can be added to the existing DoseData categories.
+Copying/Pasting then editing an existing procedure is probably the easiest way to do this.
+2. Copy the edited json into a [json validator] (http://jsonlint.com/) to make sure it is valid before proceeding.
-2. Open `/public/index.html`.
+3. Open `/public/index.html`.
 You'll see comments indicating where you can place a custom header and footer.
 Save your changes.
-3. You can replace `/public/favicon.ico` with an image of your choice.
+4. You can replace `/public/favicon.ico` with an image of your choice.
 If you change the image, make sure you name your image **favicon.ico**
-4. TODO: color palette configuration
+5. TODO: color palette configuration
-5. Copy all files in the `/public` folder to your web server and start it up.
+6. Copy all files in the `/public` folder to your web server and start it up.

 ### Node.js Install